 It’s interesting to watch Shia influence in the Middle East unfold.
 It’s choreographed and efficient.
 I just saw reports that Qassem Soleimani is in Aleppo advising the regime.
-This guy is everywhere and represents the solidarity that Iranians provide other Shia revolutionaries.
-I imagine it’s a star struck and exciting feeling when Soleimani shows up to help with the effort.
+This guy is everywhere and represents the solidarity that Iranians provide to other Shia revolutionaries.
+I imagine it’s a star-struck and exciting feeling when Soleimani shows up to help with the effort.
 He is everywhere and is extremely prolific.

 Qassem Soleimani is famous and extremely relevant.
 He’s an example of how powerful an individual can be.
 Unfortunately, if we had such a talented general or leader, it would be difficult to identify him or her, because we have a system that is institutional in nature.
 But it works better than any other.
 Iran might be lucky it has a Qassem Soleimani, and it might just be that someone always steps up.

 Soleimani’s movements and work expose how intertwined the Shia world has become.
 The Iranians have transcended cultural barriers and are establishing a regional hegemony in the Middle East.
 They’ve overcome a Persian identity and have become the Shia Muslim authority and banner.
 The Catholics once had a kind of dominion over the West.
 Iran is accomplishing a similar cultural and religious influence in the Arab world.
 Persians and Arabs, of course, aren’t the same thing.
-It’s all the more impressive Persians wield such massive influence in the Arab world.
+This makes it all the more impressive that Persians wield such massive influence in the Arab world.